Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/invoke-a-file.md

 *   To invoke the file as read only, select the **Invoke file as read only** check box.
 Note that if you invoke a file located in a file data field, the file is always opened as read only if the file type not is supported for editing in the Genus desktop client.
 For more information, see the article [File Types Supported for Editing in Genus Desktop Client](../../file-types-supported-for-editing-in-genus-desktop-client.md "File Types Supported for Editing in Genus Desktop Client").
 *   If the next effect not can run before the file is closed, select the **Wait until the file is closed** check box.
 This option applies only to file types which can be edited in Genus desktop clients.
 For more information, see the article [File Types Supported for Editing in Genus Desktop Client](../../file-types-supported-for-editing-in-genus-desktop-client.md "File Types Supported for Editing in Genus Desktop Client").

+> [!NOTE]
-Note!
-Leave the **From** address field blank for mail messages sent from an MS Outlook client.
+> Leave the **From** address field blank for mail messages sent from an MS Outlook client.
 The **From** address i automatically filled out with the correct address when the mail message is opened in the MS Outlook client.
 Even if you specify a valid SMTP-address, MS Outlook may not be able to look up the address in the address book.
 You may also experience problems concerning privileges when the mail message is sent.